unionai-oss/pandera/docs/source/checks.rst

 Column Check Groups
 -------------------

-:class:`~pandera.schema_components.Column` checks support grouping by a different column so that you can make assertions about subsets of the column of interest.
-This changes the function signature of the :class:`~pandera.checks.Check` function so that its input is a dict where keys are the group names and values are subsets of the series being validated.
+:class:`~pandera.core.pandas.components.Column` checks support grouping by a different column so that you can make assertions about subsets of the column of interest.
+This changes the function signature of the :class:`~pandera.core.checks.Check` function so that its input is a dict where keys are the group names and values are subsets of the series being validated.

-Specifying ``groupby`` as a column name, list of column names, or callable changes the expected signature of the :class:`~pandera.checks.Check` function argument to:
+Specifying ``groupby`` as a column name, list of column names, or callable changes the expected signature of the :class:`~pandera.core.checks.Check` function argument to:

 ``Callable[Dict[Any, pd.Series] -> Union[bool, pd.Series]``

 where the dict keys are the discrete keys in the ``groupby`` columns.

-In the example below we define a :class:`~pandera.schemas.DataFrameSchema` with column checks for ``height_in_feet`` using a single column, multiple columns, and a more complex groupby function that creates a new column ``age_less_than_15`` on the fly.
+In the example below we define a :class:`~pandera.core.pandas.container.DataFrameSchema` with column checks for ``height_in_feet`` using a single column, multiple columns, and a more complex groupby function that creates a new column ``age_less_than_15`` on the fly.